-The two primary materials used to create faux Christmas tree needles are polyethylene (PE) and polyvinyl chloride (PVC).
+The two primary materials used to create faux needles are polyethylene (PE) and polyvinyl chloride (PVC).
 For both quality and realism, PE is the better choice, but trees made primarily with PE typically have a higher price point.
 Even in higher-end trees, PVC is often used to craft the inner branches that aren’t as visible.

-For the best lighting effect, look for a tree that has at least 100 lights per foot of height.
+For the best lighting effect, look for a tree that has at least 100 lights per foot of height and review how to put lights on a Christmas tree if adding your own.
 Some trees have white lights, while others feature vintage-style multicolored lights.
 Still others have the ability to change colors or introduce flashing lighting patterns with the push of a button.

 Ease of Assembly and Disassembly

-The larger the artificial Christmas tree, the more challenging it can be to assemble, due primarily to the added weight of the sections and the height.
+The larger the tree, the more challenging it can be to assemble, due primarily to the added weight of the sections and the height.
 Use a sturdy step stool or step ladder when necessary to assemble the upper sections of the tree.

-Disassembling an artificial Christmas tree requires a simple reversal of the setup process.
+Taking down the Christmas tree requires a simple reversal of the setup process.
 After removing all decorations, unplug light strands between sections and then remove the sections one at a time, starting at the top.
 It may be necessary for two people to do this job: one to hold the lower part of the tree in place while the other pulls the upper section out.

 Q. Do artificial Christmas trees come preassembled?

 The most effective way is to fluff the branches at the same time you assemble the tree.
-Start at the inside of the lowest branches and fold the branch tips outward in a uniform manner.
+Start at the inside of the lowest branches (those nearest the trunk) and fold the branch tips outward in a uniform manner.
 Fluff each layer of branches completely before moving on to the next layer of branches.
 After the tree is completely assembled and fluffed, step back and examine it.
 If you notice any bare spots, adjust the nearby branch tips to fill them in.

 Working from top to bottom, use a soft-bristled brush or microfiber cloth to dust the branches.